 You can book a consultation with a Career Services advisor or attend a workshop.
 You can search job listings on GBCareers.

 If you need help managing an academic or personal issue, you can speak with a counsellor.
 Counselling is free and confidential.
-It's available to all full-time George Brown students.
+It's available to all registered George Brown students.

-George Brown offers hundreds financial awards that you can apply for through STU-VIEW.
+George Brown offers hundreds of financial awards that you can apply for through STU-VIEW.

-Financial Assistance offices are located each campus if you have further questions.
+Financial Assistance offices are located on each campus if you have further questions.

 The George Brown College Student Association offers health and dental insurance to all full-time students.
 The student health and dental plan fee is mandatory and is included in your tuition fees (for full-time students).
 You do have the option to opt out of the coverage.